How to Throw a Block Party

 Busy families need potluck salad recipes and potluck side dish recipes that can be easily assembled ahead of time.
 Try our crowd-pleasing Tossed Salad with Lemon Vinaigrette or Ground Beef Baked Beans.

 Kids of all ages won't be able to keep their hands off of richly decadent Blond Butterscotch Brownies and scrumptious Chocolate Chip Oatmeal Cookies or one of these other potluck desserts.
-(All recipes are shown at right.)

 Block Party Plan